Cabatuan, Isabela: Barangays

 Upon the creation of Cabatuan in 1949, twelve barrios were extracted from the mother-town of Cauayan.
 They were: Cabatuan (as the seat of government), Buenavista, Caggong, Canan, Culing, Diamantina, Luzon, Macalaoat, Magdalena, Namnama, Tandul Viejo and Villa Visaya.
 The three sitios were: Nueva Era, Sampaloc and Saranay.

 In 1951, a major re-organization was made creating the new barrios of: Calaocan (from Culing), Centro East (from the old Barrio of Cabatuan-poblacion), Centro West (from the old Barrio of Cabatuan-poblacion), La Paz (from Canan and Namnama), Nueva Era 1 (from Culing), Nueva Era 2 (from Culing), Sampaloc and Saranay.
 Barrio Buenavista, on the other hand, was joined with Barrio Caggong while Barrio Villa Visaya was also incorporated with Barrio Diamantina.

 In 1956, two additional barrios were formed.
 Barrio Del Pilar was created from Magdalena while Barrio Del Corpuz was extracted from Nueva Era 1.

 In 1964, Barrio Centro West was renamed to T. Abad honoring one of the founders of Cabatuan, Senor Teodoro Abad while Barrio Centro East was simply called Barrio Centro.
 Also the same year, Barrio Caggong was re-christened to Rang-ay while Barrio Tandul Viejo was simply called Tandul.
 Barrio Nueva Era 1 was renamed to Culing West while the remaining fraction of old Culing was called Culing East.
 Barrio Nueva Era 2 was plainly called Nueva Era.

 In 1969, Barrios Culing East and West were chopped to accommodate a new barrio and was named Culing Centro.

 The continuous re-organization of the barangay administrative and political set-up divided Barrio Macalaoat and in 1972, the Barrios of Magsaysay and Paraiso were created.
 The territory of Barrio Magsaysay was derived from the western portion while Barrio Paraiso got its land area at the eastern side of Macalaoat.
 Also in the same year, Barrio T. Abad was again renamed to San Andres to honor Cabatuan's patron, Saint Andrew the Apostle.

-Today the Municipality of Cabatuan has 22 barangays:
+Today the Municipality of Cabatuan has 22 barangays.
+Each barangay consists of puroks while some have sitios.